I’m not very good at living in a box. I’m a wanderer, driven to get out and go.

 The Limits of Perception

 I’m sure its no secret to anyone that our perception never matches reality.
-We are limited to only five senses, after all, and even those five senses are limited.
+There is always more to reality than we are capable of perceiving.
+We are limited to only five senses, after all.
+And even those five senses are limited.
 Owls are much better at seeing in the dark than we are, and I’ve never met a drug sniffing human.

 And even if we could see in the dark as well as an owl, we’d still be limited by the fact that we have to be present to sense.
 When we walk in to the middle of a story instead of the beginning, we miss context that can be crucial to complete understanding.
 And we’re always walking in to the middle of the story.

-And even if we always walked in to the beginning of the story, our minds have only so much capacity to take in and process information.
+And even if we always walked into the beginning of the story, our minds have only so much capacity to take in and process information.
 How often do you notice the mundane sounds and scents that surround you all the time?
 Take a moment to do nothing but listen and see what sounds, that always were there but went unnoticed, suddenly appear to you.
+Before you took the time to notice them, those sounds were blocked out by your mind so that you could focus on other tings.

 And, even if we could take in everything, all the time, our minds always interpret the things we perceive through the lens of our prior experience.
 Tell a child who has never seen a ball that the world is round, and they will likely imagine that it is shaped like a plate.
+We base our present understanding on prior experience and understanding.
 Think about the times you've judged the behavior of others based on what you perviously learned about them, or people you think are 'like' them.

 Limited by the Limits of Perception